 - button will generate the

-The term “message” doesn’t have any special meaning in Elm.
+- The term “message” doesn’t have any special meaning in Elm.
 It’s not a special type or a data structure.
 We could have very well called it “action” or “event” or “do this thing”.
-The official documentation and the Elm community prefer “message” to others.
-Therefore, we should also use the same term.
+The official documentation and the Elm community prefer “message”, so we’ll go with that.

 Model, we didn’t define

-Msg as a type alias because there’s no built-in type in Elm that can correctly represent our messages.
+Msg as a type alias because there is no built-in type in Elm for representing messages.
 In contrast, our

 Model is just an int value.
 So we made it a type alias that simply redefines the existing

-update function so that it increments or decrements the model based on which message the app receives.
+update function increments or decrements the model based on which message the app receives.

 msg doesn’t have any special meaning in Elm.
 We could have used any random name to represent a generic message in the previous version like this: